wavemaker/docs/learn/how-tos/adding-ui-for-api-server-side-pagination.md

 ### Widgets and Services Support

-- **Supported Widgets**: Data widgets, including, Data Table, List, Cards
+- **Supported Widgets**: Data widgets, including Data Table, List, Cards
 - **Supported Services**: Web Services and Imported APIs

 ## Configuring Pagination Parameters

 Configure pagination parameters for imported API using the setPagination method.
-It renders Widget's data, ensuring the UI is paging through data, and making the API calls with appropriate input parameters.
+It renders Widget's data, ensuring the UI is paging through data and making the API calls with appropriate input parameters.

 ### Set Pagination

-The **setPagination** method is exposed on all service variables to support server-side pagination.
+The **setPagination** method is exposed on all service variables to support Server-side pagination.

 You can set the pagination on a variable: